byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Cultivate Living Healing Water Essences through the fermentation of citrus peels and other naturally aromatic fresh remnants into a probiotic and multi purpose; Luxury Whole Body, Home Environment and *Earth Care* Cleaning and Healing Products.**

 #### *Nourishing and gentle the Whole Family even Mother Nature can enjoy.*
-**Remarkably enough Human Skin, the Water and all that come in contact with that, the Soil, can find natural healing benefits from probiotics with this one easy process.
+**Conservation as a consequence of production!
+Remarkably enough Human Skin, the Water and all that come in contact with that, the Soil, can find natural healing benefits from probiotics with this one easy process.
 Yes, Nature is that simple, effective and synergistic.**

 #### Self-care that goes far beyond the self.
 **Explore an alternative way to connect; Symbioticly heal and support the whole body in a way that heals and supports the environment.
 A probiotic rich super food for the microbiome of the body, Soil to Soul.**